Uniform

 TAS UNIFORM AND APPEARANCE

-- The official school suppliers are Bethells (The Strand) and Northland School Wear (Kamo).
+- The official school suppliers are BETHELLS (The Strand) and Northland School Wear (Kamo).

 - It is the parents' responsibility to ensure that all uniform requirements are met.